addyosmani/backbone-fundamentals/README.md

 The most common implementation of MVP is one which uses a Passive View (a view which is for all intents and purposes "dumb"), containing little to no logic.
 MVP models are almost identical to MVC models and handle application data.
 The presenter acts as a mediator which talks to both the view and model, however both of these are isolated from each other.
 They effectively bind models to views, a responsibility held by Controllers in MVC.
 Presenters are at the heart of the MVP pattern and as you can guess, incorporate the presentation logic behind views.

 Solicited by a view, presenters perform any work to do with user requests and pass data back to them.
 In this respect, they retrieve data, manipulate it and determine how the data should be displayed in the view.
 In some implementations, the presenter also interacts with a service layer to persist data (models).
-Models may trigger events but it's the presenters role to subscribe to them so that it can update the view.
+Models may trigger events but it's the presenter's role to subscribe to them so that it can update the view.
 In this passive architecture, we have no concept of direct data binding.
 Views expose setters which presenters can use to set data.

 The benefit of this change from MVC is that it increases the testability of your application and provides a more clean separation between the view and the model.
 This isn't however without its costs as the lack of data binding support in the pattern can often mean having to take care of this task separately.